Artur Jorge (footballer, born 1946)

-Artur Jorge Braga Melo Teixeira (born 13 February 1946), commonly known as Artur Jorge, is a Portuguese football manager and former player, who played as a forward.
+Artur Jorge Braga de Melo Teixeira (13 February 1946 – 22 February 2024), commonly known as Artur Jorge, was a Portuguese football player and manager.

 Club career

 As a junior player, Artur Jorge started at the junior team of FC Porto.
 As professional player, he played for Académica de Coimbra and Benfica, before ending his career at Belenenses in the 1977–78 season, due to a serious injury suffered at a training session in the Estádio Nacional where he broke a leg.
 He also had a stint in the North American Soccer League with the Rochester Lancers.
-During his playing days in Coimbra, Jorge was a student at the Faculty of Literature of the University of Coimbra, graduating in Germanic Philology from the University of Lisbon in 1975 during his time at Benfica.
-As a player, he won four Portuguese league championships, two Taça de Portugal cups and two silver boots for being the best goalscorer.
-He underwent knee surgery five times during his career, this is attributed as one of the causes of his declining abilities at the end of the career.